CGI-FR/TIPO/README.md

   - $.employees.*.children.*
 ```

-In this case we want to mix children together.
-Siblings will be separated in this scenario because the JSONPath `$.employees.*.children.*` will select each child individualy.
-However each parent will keep its original number of children.
+In this example, we want to mix the children together.
+Siblings will be separated because the JSONPath `$.employees.*.children.*` selects each child individually.
+However, each parent will retain their original number of children.

 ### Execution (2nd form)